brickcap/restyskeleton/README.md

 restyskleton -d sacrifice

 ```
-will create an openresty skeleton in the directory named sacrifie and instantaneously bring it to life.
-By default your application will breathe on port 3125 for "http" connections and 4125 for "https" connections.
-If the spell is successful you should see the following output on your terminal:-
+will create an openresty skeleton in the directory named sacrifice and instantaneously bring it to life.
+By default your application's pulse can be felt on nerve 3125 for "http" connections and 4125 for "https" connections.
+If the spell is successful your screen will turn red and you'll see the following words inscribed on your terminal:-

 ```
 [ALERT] Your app is running on http://localhost:3125

 ```

-Wihtout any other parameters restyskleton makes the following assumptions.
+Without any other parameters restyskleton makes the following assumptions.

-1. Port 3125 is availale for http connections
+1. Port 3125 is available for http connections
-2. Port 4125 is availale for https connections
+2. Port 4125 is available for https connections
-3. nginx binary (the one that comes with openresty distribution) is avialable in
+3. nginx binary (the one that comes with openresty distribution) is available in
 `/usr/local/openresty/nginx/sbin/nginx`

 You can override all of these defaults with command line arguments.